Azure/net-storm-multilang-adapter/README.md

 Overview
 ========
-Dotnet.Strom.Adapter is a .NET Standard 2.0 implementation of Storm multi-lang protocol.
-You can use it to implement CSharp components for your topology.
+Dotnet.Strom.Adapter is a .NET Standard 2.0 implementation of [Apache Storm](http://storm.apache.org/) multi-lang protocol.
+You can use it to implement C# / .net components for your Storm topology.

 Prerequisites
 ========